cavalab/feat/docs/install.md

 export EIGEN3_INCLUDE_DIR="$(pwd)/eigen-3.3.4/"
 ```

-## Shogun
+### Shogun

 You don't have to compile Shogun, just download the binaries.
-[Their install guide is good.](https://github.com/shogun-toolbox/shogun/blob/develop/doc/readme/INSTALL.md#binaries).
-We've listed two of the options here.
+[Their install guide is good.](https://github.com/shogun-toolbox/shogun/blob/develop/doc/readme/INSTALL.md#binaries) We've listed two of the options here.

-### Anaconda
+#### Anaconda

 A good option for Anaconda users is the Shogun Anaconda package.
 If you use conda, you can get what you need by

     conda install -c conda-forge shogun-cpp

-If you do this, you need cmake to find Anaconda's library and include directories.
-Set these two variables:
+If you do this, you need tell cmake where to find Anaconda's library and include directories.
+Set these two variables appropriately:

     export SHOGUN_LIB=/home/travis/miniconda/lib/
     export SHOGUN_DIR=/home/travis/miniconda/include/

-### Debian/Ubuntu
+#### Debian/Ubuntu

 You can also get the Shogun packages: